okami101/vuetify-admin/packages/docs/guide/authorization.md

 ```

 :::warning OVERRIDES OR DEFAULT
-If this callback return a valid boolean, the action will be considered as valid or not whatever the permissions value setted on the concerned resource.
+If this callback return a valid boolean, the action will be considered as valid or not whatever the permissions value set on the concerned resource.

 If nothing is returned, the default behavior is executed.
 :::